 - 1.1 The site is an irregular shaped parcel of land located on the southern side of Brooke Road. - 1.2 The site currently comprises a three-storey, plus basement, mid-terrace building, in use as three self-contained units.
 The application relates to the two-bedroom unit located at basement and ground floor levels. - 1.3 The building is constructed in London stock brick, utilises timber framing for windows and doors and has a tiled roof.
 To the front of the property a two-storey bay window exists at basement and ground floor levels.
 To the rear, the property benefits from a flat-roofed three-storey closet wing addition. - 1.4 The property benefits from a generous private rear garden not shared with the residents of the flats above.
-A number of trees are located in the rear garden including a large Sycamore Tree.
-Two trees located on the rear boundary, including a Silver Birch and a Pear tree, will require removal to facilitate the development. - 1.5 The building forms part of a well preserved terrace of late Victorian houses which form part of a wider streetscape of terraced buildings in Brooke Road that are also well preserved.
+A number of trees are located in the rear garden including a large Sycamore Tree. - 1.5 The building forms part of a well preserved terrace of late Victorian houses which form part of a wider streetscape of terraced buildings in Brooke Road that are also well preserved.
 The surrounding area is primarily residential in character and buildings generally have similar scales and appearances. - 1.6 Stoke Newington Common and the Overground line are located to the west of the site.
 The site is located within the Northwold & Cazenove Conservation Area but does not comprise a listed building.